 Relationship management What is it?
-The ability to build and manage stakeholders of all kinds. e constructive relationships with munugement Why is it important? with clients (sometimes lay clie members of the wider legal pro good working relationships est gular interaction and engagement ents), colleagues and other ofession.
-Building and maintaining ablishes trust and influence, and in and good communication skills.
+The ability to build and manage stakeholders of all kinds. e constructive relationships with management Why is it important? with clients (sometimes lay clie members of the wider legal pro good working relationships esta gular interaction and engagement ents), colleagues and other ofession.
+Building and maintaining ablishes trust and influence, and n and good communication skills.
 How does it help?
-People who demonstrate this s frequency and content of their impact others and manifest in oral and written communications Positive beh avioural indicators Negative behavioural indicators motivat 2.
+People who demonstrate this skill will be sensitive to how the frequency and content of their oral and written communicatio impact others and manifest in outcomes.
+Positive behavioural indicators Negative behavioural indicators motivat 2.
 Manage process factors to updates 3.
 Develop with col 4.
 Engages professi regardle themsel 5.
-Recogni may have s with opponents in a conal and constructive manner, ess of how others conduct lives ses that colleagues and clients we different attitudes and tives and can manage these Communicates to clients a lack of interest in, or time for, their matter (e.g. by openly prioritising one client over another) Does not keep other team members informed of critical issues, new work coming in or their caseload generally Does not share know-how with the group Lacks self-awareness and allows own emotions to impact negatively on relationships with others
+Recognimay have s with opponents in a conal and constructive manner, ess of how others conduct lives ses that colleagues and clients we different attitudes and tives and can manage these Communicates to clients a lack of interest in, or time for, their matter (e.g. by openly prioritising one client over another) Does not keep other team members informed of critical issues, new work coming in or their caseload generally Does not share know-how with the group Lacks self-awareness and allows own emotions to impact negatively on relationships with others

-Case management What is it?
-The ability to anticipate, resp progress of all cases the Cost oond to and proactively drive the ts Lawyer is working on. munugement Why is it important? their own caseload, albeit us when and where necessary. s Lawyers are expected to manage ually supervised, and seek input Using technology to help organise ood organisational skills, ensures are not overlooked.
+Case What is it?
+The ability to anticipate, resp progress of all cases the Cost oond to and proactively drive the ts Lawyer is working on. management Why is it important? their own caseload, albeit us when and where necessary. s Lawyers are expected to manage sually supervised, and seek input Using technology to help organise ood organisational skills, ensures are not overlooked.
 How does it help?
 People who demonstrate thi tasks and juggle cases at diff s skill will be able to prioritise erent stages of completion.
-Positive behavi ioural indicators Negative behavioural indicators Applies leg all cases ef Keeps to so processes diarises and deadlines Understandabides by i Plans aheades estimate considers in and other Regularly if ongoing codes potential Liaises with matters and substantive gal knowledge and skills to fectively chedule - sticks to agreed for ongoing file review, d meets important ds the value of process and t, even if routine/repetitive d for work involved on a file s time involved and mpact on existing caseload members of the team informs stakeholders of ests and file progress as well al issues and problems the client on routine ind, where appropriate, more etechnical issues work without constant Persistently underestimates the time involved in tasks Demonstrates lack of preparation or organisation Displays poor time recording practices when charging on an hourly basis Presents supervisors with problems without first thinking through potential solutions Fails to properly onboard clients - works without an adequate retainer or fails to provide the client with prescribed/regulatory information Fails to seek client instructions or otherwise clarify client instructions before proceeding Does not follow court procedure (e.g. misses filing deadlines or important procedural steps)
+Positive behav ioural indicators Negative behavioural indicators Applies legall cases et all cas gal knowledge and skills to ffectively chedule - sticks to agreed for ongoing file review, and meets important and the value of process and it, even if routine/repetitive and for work involved on a file estime involved and impact on existing caseload members of the team informs stakeholders of costs and file progress as well al issues and problems hith client on routine and, where appropriate, more retechnical issues work without constant Persistently underestimates the time involved in tasks Demonstrates lack of preparation or organisation Displays poor time recording practices when charging on an hourly basis Presents supervisors with problems without first thinking through potential solutions Fails to properly onboard clients - works without an adequate retainer or fails to provide the client with prescribed/regulatory information Fails to seek client instructions or otherwise clarify client instructions before proceeding Does not follow court procedure (e.g. misses filing deadlines or important procedural steps)